Elias-21/Bitclock/README.md

-A Waybar module written c to fetch and display Bitcoin stats like current highest block.
+A Waybar module written in c to fetch and display Bitcoin stats like current highest block or Balance of a Wallet.

 Currently available information:
 - Block heigth